UltimateTimmeh/funkodepp/funkodepp/olcEngine3D/README.md

 $$P'=\begin{bmatrix}x' \cr y'\end{bmatrix}$$

-In world space, that same point has the following coordinates:
+In world space, that same vertex has the following coordinates:

 $$P=\begin{bmatrix}x \cr y\end{bmatrix}$$

+We can unambiguously define the position and orientation of the local coordinate system in world space by representing its origin as a point in world space and its axes as vectors in world space.
+In other words: we know the coordinates of the local coordinate system's origin $O$ (point) and axes (vectors) in world space:

+$$\vv{\bm{x}}$$